 Dispersal across cantons

-Asylum seekers who have not received a final decision on their application after 140 days are assigned to one of the 26 Swiss cantons according to a distribution key.
-The distribution key is laid down in Article 21(1) AO1 and allocates a certain percentage of asylum seekers to each canton according to its population (for example Zurich: 17,8%, Uri 0.4%).
+Asylum seekers who have not received a final decision on their application after 140 days as well as asylum seekers assigned to the extended procedure are allocated to one of the 26 Swiss cantons according to a distribution key.
+The distribution key is laid down in Article 21(1) AO1 and allocates a certain percentage of asylum seekers to each canton according to its population (for example Zurich: 17.8%, Uri 0.4%).

 Restrictions on freedom of movement

 As long as asylum seekers stay in a federal centre, they are subject to the semi-closed regime of all federal asylum centres.
 Exits are only possible with a written authorisation delivered by the SEM once fingerprints and a photograph of the asylum applicant have been taken.
 Exit hours are strictly regulated in the ordinance and the general rule allows asylum seekers to go out from 9am to 5pm during the week (from Monday to Friday) and to spend the weekend away, from Friday 9am until Sunday 5pm.
 SEM may define more extended exit hours in agreement with the commune hosting the federal asylum centre, which is for instance the case in the centre of Boudry where asylum seekers are allowed to return to the asylum centre until 7pm, in Pasture until 6pm, in Altstätten until 5.30pm and in Basel, Zurich and Bern until 8pm.

 Asylum seekers are supposed to stay in the centre on days on which they have an appointment regarding their asylum application (with the authorities, the lawyer or the counselling) or regarding their departure.
 This further applies where they have an appointment with a dentist or doctor, if they are required to participate in maintenance work of the premises, if a transfer to another centre is planned or on the day in which the enforcement of the removal is foreseen.